 Algorithmic Art Tutorial

-Algorithmic art is a creative coding technique that uses code, simple maths and logic to create engaging static or dynamic images. p5.js, the language it was originally designed for, is the best suited.
+Algorithmic Art is a creative coding technique that uses code, simple maths and logic to create engaging static or dynamic images. p5.js, the language it was originally designed for, is the best suited.
 As a JavaScript library, it can be used in the browser without downloading software.
 Processing.org has created a brilliant web editor that lets you code in your browser and see the results instantly.
 Simply type your code and it’s translated into a canvas within the web editor.
-Click the image to download the PDF.
+Click the link or image to download the PDF.

 Module A shapes and loops